reinout/soliddjango/doc/source/part1/first_taste.rst

 easy it is to use.\ *make this a better intro to the whole section. what is the Big Point of this section?*

-Trying Out the Admin Interface
+Trying out the admin interface
 ------------------------------

 To see the admin interface, Django needs to be told which URL to use to